You might suspect your car AC is overfilled. But how do you determine?

 It might break if the compressor can’t “compress” the refrigerant enough (because the AC has been overcharged and there’s too much in it).
 It certainly won’t operate at optimal efficiency.

-If the compressor fails, your AC is essentially ineffective.
+If the compressor fails, your AC is essentially useless.
 It can’t do anything.

 Thus, an overcharged AC could completely break the system.